UTokyoChenYe/UTokyoChenYe.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I am a master student from [Laboratory of Large-Scale Bioinformatics, the University of Tokyo](https://sites.google.com/site/frithbioinfo).
+I am a master student from [Laboratory of Large-Scale Bioinformatics, the University of Tokyo](https://sites.google.com/site/frithbioinfo) where I am fortunate to be advised by [Prof.Frith](https://scholar.google.com/citations?user=-44WlcwAAAAJ&hl=zh-CN).

-This is the front page of a website that is powered by the [Academic Pages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
-[GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored in a GitHub repository, automatically updating when a new commit is made to the repository.
-This template was forked from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) created by Michael Rose, and then extended to support the kinds of content that academics have: publications, talks, teaching, a portfolio, blog posts, and a dynamically-generated CV.
-Incidentally, these same features make it a great template for anyone that needs to show off a professional template!
+I am also extremely grateful to [Dr.Wahib](https://scholar.google.com/citations?user=C3fmEegAAAAJ&hl=en) who introduced me to the world of HPC and computer vision.
+He is my mentor of research intern in [R-CCS RIKEN](https://www.r-ccs.riken.jp/en/).

- You can fork [this template](https://github.com/academicpages/academicpages.github.io) right now, modify the configuration and Markdown files, add your own PDFs and other content, and have your own site for free, with no ads!
+My research interests are mainly about **sequence algorithms** and **efficient computer vision**.
+Please check my publications or CV(PDF) for more information.
+I am open to other topics as well.
+If you are interested at sharing ideas and chatting with me, please feel free to send me a message!

-A data-driven personal website
+Recent News
 ======
 Like many other Jekyll-based GitHub Pages templates, Academic Pages makes you separate the website's content from its form.
 The content & metadata of your website are in structured Markdown files, while various other files constitute the theme, specifying how to transform that content & metadata into HTML pages.
 You keep these various Markdown (.md), YAML (.yml), HTML, and CSS files in a public GitHub repository.
 Each time you commit and push an update to the repository, the [GitHub pages](https://pages.github.com/) service creates static HTML pages based on these files, which are hosted on GitHub's servers free of charge.